Collar & Harness Recommendations

 Book a fitting with Claire at Educating Paws

-A great higher-budget harness, these harnesses are fitted personally by a stockist and so are adaptable to most dog breed body shapes.
+A great higher-budget harness, these harnesses can be fitted personally by a stockist and so are adaptable to most dog breed body shapes.

 There are rings both on the front and the back of the harness which is ideal for managing pullers, side clips so it doesn't have to be put on over your dog's head, and the material is very light, strong and comfortable.

-A local trainer fits these personally, and if you are keen, I recommend contacting her for a fitting.
+A local trainer fits these personally, and if you are keen, I recommend contacting her for a fitting using the link above.

 Front and back ring type